EconometricInstitute/feb22012-programming-website/data/week2/3-errors-and-exceptions.md

 ```

 The `throws` clause signals the caller of your method that it may encounter a `FileNotFoundException`.
 Then the caller needs to make the decision whether to handle the exception, or declare that the exception may be thrown.
 Note that you **must** specify all checked exceptions that a method may throw.
-This means either check exceptions that are directly thrown with the `throw` keyword, or any unhandled checked exceptions that may be thrown by other methods called inside the method.
+This means either checked exceptions that are directly thrown with the `throw` keyword, or any unhandled checked exceptions that may be thrown by other methods called inside the method.

 Sometimes the responsibility of handling exceptions is avoided until the end, and even the `main` method can throw an exception to the caller: